MicrosoftDocs/dynamics365smb-docs/business-central/across-faq.md

 In [!INCLUDE[d365fin](includes/d365fin_md.md)], the Application Areas system and the Experience options enable you to show/hide relevant parts of the product according to the purchased plan (Essential or Premium) and according to your business needs.

 These capabilities have been used to simplify the UI in the standard version of [!INCLUDE[d365fin](includes/d365fin_md.md)].
-For example, fields that are not commonly used, such as **Fax No.**, have been removed, and on ribbons on lists and cards, duplicate actions are removed and the most-used actions are promoted.
+For example, on some list and card ribbons, duplicate actions are removed and the most-used actions are promoted.
 A few complete features, such as Comments, are currently being optimized for the web client and are, therefore, not available in [!INCLUDE[d365fin](includes/d365fin_md.md)].

-Accordingly, certain UI elements that are visible in the standard version of Dynamics NAV are not visible in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+Accordingly, about 400 UI elements that are visible in the standard version of Dynamics NAV are not visible in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 The controls in question currently have the #Advanced application area tag.

 If you want your [!INCLUDE[d365fin](includes/d365fin_md.md)] solution to contain the same UI elements as your Dynamics NAV solution, you must take a couple of steps in the development environment to surface the #Advanced controls, through an extension.
 For more information, see [Extending Application Areas](/dynamics365/dev-itpro/developer/devenv-extending-application-areas).